yohemm/VPS-Docker-Net/readme.md

 -->
 ## 🌟 Project Status

 > **Current Status**: **🟢 Active Development**
+>
 > The project is under active development.
+New features, enhancements, and updates are currently being worked on
+>
-New features, enhancements, and updates are currently being worked on, like Ollama with web interface and a better mail system.
+> Future Features : Ollama with web interface and a better mail system.

 ## Overview